-Once you have found or created the .htaccess file, you can edit it using a file manager or any text editor such as Notepad.
-You will need to add the following lines of code to the file:
+Once you have found or created the .htaccess file, you can edit it using a file manager, or any text editor (e.g. Notepad), by adding the following lines of code to the file:

 RewriteEngine On